No Way Out (2004): Aftermath

 At WrestleMania XX, Eddie Guerrero defeated Kurt Angle via pinfall and retained the WWE Championship.
 John "Bradshaw" Layfield (JBL), portraying a new character after the semi-retirement of his tag team partner Faarooq, challenged Guerrero for the WWE Championship and defeated him at The Great American Bash to win the title.
 Guerrero failed to recapture the title from JBL in a steel cage match on the July 15 episode of SmackDown!.
 After Guerrero's death in November 2005, WWE held tribute shows on Raw and SmackDown!
 During these programs, No Way Out was the main highlight of Guerrero's career, as it was where he won his only world championship.

-John Cena began a rivalry with Big Show over his WWE United States Championship and, at WrestleMania, Cena defeated Big Show to win the title.
-Goldberg and Lesnar continued their rivalry, leading to a match promoted at WrestleMania, in which Goldberg defeated Lesnar.
+John Cena began a rivalry with Big Show over his WWE United States Championship and at WrestleMania, Cena defeated Big Show to win the title.

+Goldberg and Lesnar continued their rivalry, leading to a match at WrestleMania, in which Goldberg defeated Lesnar.
 After their match, Goldberg and Lesnar left the company, although Lesnar would make his return in April 2012 and Goldberg made his return in October 2016.

 Rey Mysterio and Chavo Guerrero's storyline over the WWE Cruiserweight Championship also continued, culminating in a battle royal match at WrestleMania XX involving other wrestlers.
 Guerrero last eliminated Mysterio to retain his title in this match.

-After the Draft Lottery, a mock sports draft lottery in which wrestlers switched programs, Rico was drafted to SmackDown!, while Shelton Benjamin was drafted to Raw, in the process splitting up The World's Greatest Tag Team.
+After the Draft Lottery, a mock sports draft lottery in which wrestlers switched brands, Rico was drafted to SmackDown!, while Shelton Benjamin was drafted to Raw, in the process splitting up The World's Greatest Tag Team.
 Afterward, Charlie Haas and Rico won the WWE Tag Team Championship from Rikishi and Scotty 2 Hotty on the April 22 episode of SmackDown!.